captbaritone/jordaneldredge.com/_posts/2013-10-16-what-the-fuck-should-i-be-for-halloween-dot-com.md

 As of now, 24 hours later, the project has received:

-* 1,200 Facebook likes surpassing the 1,000 like milestone which <a href="http://fachme.com/">fachme.com</a>, my previously most popular project, recently reached after *two and a half years*.
+* 1,200 Facebook likes surpassing the 1,000 like milestone which [fachme.com](http://fachme.com/), my previously most popular project, recently reached after *two and a half years*.
 * 44 Twitter mentions, including several media personalities with 10s of thousands of followers